 Immerse yourself in Armand Bayou Nature Center's three ecosystems!
 This is a hands-on, TEKS correlated, field science class that makes the textbook come alive.
 Hike through the forest and roll a log.
 Visit the prairie and sweep net for insects.
 Dip net at the pond and discover what lives beneath the surface.
 As you visit each , you'll learn what makes it unique.
-The program has an underlying stewardship theme that encourages participants to appreciate and care for the world around them.
+The underlying theme is stewardship, it encourages participants to appreciate and care for the world around them.

 One chaperone or teacher per 10 participants is free of charge.
 A 10-to-1 ratio of students to adults is required.